 Playback of a haptic effect can occur in multiple ways.
-Using the PWM mode, RTP mode, and analog-input mode can provide the waveform in real time.
-The waveforms can also be played from the RAM in which case the waveform playback engine is used and the waveform is either played by an internal GO bit (register 0x0C), or by an external trigger.
+Using the PWM mode, RTP mode, audio-to-vibe mode, and analog-input mode can provide the waveform in real time.
+The waveforms can also be played from the ROM in which case the waveform playback engine is used and the waveform is either played by an internal GO bit (register 0x0C), or by an external trigger.